 Marc-Andre Fleury signs a $2.5M extension with the Wild to return for next season at age 40

-ST. PAUL, Minn.
-(AP) — The Minnesota Wild signed goalie Marc-Andre Fleury to a one-year, $2.5 million contract extension on Wednesday, bringing back the veteran for his age-40 season.
+ST. PAUL, Minn. — The Minnesota Wild signed goalie Marc-Andre Fleury to a one-year, $2.5 million contract extension, bringing back the veteran for his age-40 season.

 The Wild also have goalie Filip Gustavsson under contract for two more seasons on a $3.75 million salary cap charge and top prospect Jesper Wallstedt still waiting in the wings.

 Fleury is 17-14-5 with an .895 save percentage that is the lowest of his 20-year career, and his 2.98 goals against average is his worst in seven seasons.
-He has two shutouts for the Wild, who were eliminated from contention for the playoffs last week.
-They host Seattle on Thursday to conclude the regular season.
+He has two shutouts for the Wild, who were eliminated from contention for the playoffs.
+They host Seattle to conclude the regular season.

 This will be the first time in 18 years — since he was a 21-year-old with Pittsburgh — that Fleury won’t make the playoffs.